You can’t take everything you read about white goods on the internet at face value.

 - Meet LIHEAP criteria (60% of state median income)

-Begin at the federal WAP website to find links to the office in your state.
+Learn how to apply for weatherization assistance at the federal website.
 The Department of Energy administers WAP, which aims to install energy conservation and efficiency measures for low-income households.

 Therefore, they prioritize replacements based on household gas, oil, and electricity consumption.